 What You Should Know About British Airways

 Since British Airways award charts are almost nonexistent these days, they offer a tool on their website that lets you figure out how many Avios – or miles – you’ll need for a specific redemption.
-You can find that page here.

 However, miles earned through this program aren’t always the easiest to redeem.
 Here are a few pointers that can help you navigate the program: